 And what about Magdalene College, pronounced Maudlyn?
 In fact, in the earliest documents, the name of the College is clearly spelt as pronounced, ‘Maudleyn’.
-This changed in 1542 when the College was dedicated to St Mary Magdalene.
+In 1542, when the College was dedicated to St Mary Magdalene, this changed.

 Pick a college

 Choose from a total of over 30 colleges.
 Start with the show-stopping King’s, St John’s and Trinity Colleges.
 Watch out for the admission charges (between £3-£10) at these larger, more prestigious colleges.
 Entry to some of the smaller colleges is free: we love Pembroke College where you can wander round the grounds and visit the Chapel, or Peterhouse which is Cambridge’s oldest college (1284) and one of its smallest.